learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 When instantiating a plug-in, Skydel will create and give a `SkydelNotifierInterface*` for every plug-in instance via the `setNotifier` method.
 With this object, a plug-in instance can:

-* Send 3 different type of notification to Skydel via the `notify` method
+* Send 3 different types of notifications to Skydel via the `notify` method
-* Tell Skydel to change it's state to unsaved via the `setDirty` method
+* Tell Skydel to change its state to Unsaved via the `setDirty` method

 | Type | Description |
 | :--- | :--- |